 - Build a presentation using only your smartphone.

-- Pay for something using Apple Pay or another mobile pay system.
+- Pay for something using Apple Pay or another mobile payment system.

 - Write and edit a song on your tablet.